armadaproject/armada/README.md

 Armada also provides features to help manage large compute clusters effectively, including:

 * Detailed analytics exposed via [Prometheus](https://prometheus.io/) showing how the system behaves and how resources are allocated.
-* Automatically removing nodes exhibiting high failure rates from consideration for scheduling.
+* Automatic removal of nodes exhibiting high failure rates from consideration for scheduling.
 * A mechanism to earmark nodes for a particular set of jobs, but allowing them to be used by other jobs when not used for their primary purpose.

 Armada is designed with the enterprise in mind; all components are secure and highly available.